OpenUserJS/OpenUserJS.org/views/includes/documents/Chrome.md

 Chrome is a free web browser developed by Google.
 Most of its code draws from the open-source [Chromium][] project.
 Chrome's selling points are security, speed, simplicity and stability.
 The desktop version runs on Windows, Linux and OS X, and there are mobile versions for Android and iOS.

-To run userscripts on Chrome, you normally need a manager extension such as Tampermonkey.
+To run userscripts on Chrome, you normally need a manager extension.

 * [Get Chrome][chromeBrowser]
 * [Chrome on Wikipedia][wikipediaChrome]
 * [Chrome support][chromeSupport]
 * [Tampermonkey for Chrome][tampermonkeyForChrome]
+* [Violentmonkey for Chrome][violentmonkeyForChrome]

 [githubFavicon]: https://assets-cdn.github.com/favicon.ico
 [oujsFavicon]: https://raw.githubusercontent.com/OpenUserJs/OpenUserJS.org/master/public/images/favicon16.png